 Although insider trading generally has negative connotations, not all forms of it are illegal.
 What separates legal from illegal insider trading is when it occurred.
 As mentioned above, it's unlawful for a person to make a trade based on material information that the public does not have.
 However, if a company's quarterly earnings have been released, and an insider makes a trade after that, their actions may not be a criminal offense as long as they go through the proper processes with the U.S. Securities Exchange and Commission.

 In an insider trading case, the prosecution must prove that you had a fiduciary duty or relationship of trust with a company and used knowledge of material, non-public information with the intent to gain from buying or selling your shares.
-At Martin G. Weinberg, Attorney at Law, our Boston lawyer will thoroughly analyze your case to spot weaknesses in the evidence against you.
+At Martin G. Weinberg, Attorney at Law, our Boston white collar crime lawyer will thoroughly analyze your case to spot weaknesses in the evidence against you.
 We will work hard toward a favorable outcome on your behalf.